The Walter S. Winans was built in Le Havre in 1865.

 sea.

-one model is available.
+This model is in

 |